jackdesert/code_challenge_cloud/design.md

 To find which users visited twice or more in one day, you just need to print all the keys of DAILY_REPEATS.

 Server Hardware
 ---------------

-This is meant to be run on a single 16-core server with a 512GB SSD and a 2TB HDD.
+This is meant to be run on a single 16-core server with a 128GB SSD, a 512GB SSD, and a 2TB HDD for storage.
 Since all the data can be processed on a single machine, this has meant there was no need to figure in network latency when talking to the database servers.
-With two mongo processes (master and slave), the controller is meant to fire up 14 parsers at a time to make use of all the processors.
+With three cassandra nodes, the controller is meant to fire up 13 parsers at a time to make use of all the processors.